-NOTE If you installed patches using a PowerPatch tape, you must use the CSLT generated during the process.
+NOTE If you installed patches using a PowerPatch tape, you must use the CSLT generated during that process.

 If you installed patches from a PowerPatch tape on your system, you need to restore the STORE files that are appended to the CSLT created during the installation of the most recent PowerPatch tape.
-Refer to "Restore FOS and SUBSYS" for directions on restoring the STORE portion of the CSLT.
+Refer to "Restore FOS and SUBSYS" later in this appendix for directions on restoring the STORE portion of the CSLT.